stallman-j/stallman-j.github.io/how-tos/data.md

   - They have a wealth of subjects and data sources.
 If you're using data you first accessed through OWID, you'll want to cite OWID as a source, but ultimately pull your data from the source that *they* pull from to make sure you've got the latest.

-- If you're totally stuck, try to find the most recent well-published paper in your area, and see what data sources they use.
+- Try to find the most recent well-published paper in your area, and see what data sources they use.
 Recent papers will often link to a Zenodo repository with their data.

+# Country-Specific Data With Many Indicators

+- [Statistics Canada](https://www150.statcan.gc.ca/n1/en/type/data): contains a wealth of data all about Canada

 # Agriculture